-Some additional e-resources are being made freely available by publishers for a short period - mostly to the end of May or June 2020 - to support teaching , learning and research during COVID-19.
-The Library may already licence some of these resources. but some of the additional materials being made temporarily available by publishers may not be accessible in the longer term without the Library paying additional fees to licence this content for ongoing use.
+Some additional e-resources are being made freely available by publishers for a short period to support teaching , learning and research during COVID-19.
+The Library may already licence some of these resources, but some of the additional materials being made temporarily available by publishers may not be accessible in the longer term without the Library paying additional fees to licence this content for ongoing use.
 Please be assured that we shall be monitoring this situation closely, and will update this list as resources are removed, or new ones added.

 JAMA and related titles have made COVID-19 related material open access.